kvshw/luminaire/README.md

 - Installed Cypress but having a few problems while doing the testing.
 Have to figure it out.
 - Compoent creation is in progress.

+(04.08.2023)

+- Component creation is completed.
+Cypress also integrated.
+1st testing done with App.js which ran successfully.
 <!-- ![alt tag](http://placecorgi.com/1200/650) -->

 ## How It's Made: